 - Remove the offending odor (the actual shoes, gym bag, etc.).
 I’m pretty sure you’ve already thought of that……

 - Get fresh air in from a window.
 I don’t know many people with windows in their closet…..

-Air passes through the purifier system during normal air circulation over the day (the charcoal is enclosed in a bag or box).
-When the air passes through the bamboo activated charcoal, it’s purified, which means the odors are removed.
+Air passes through the charcoal purifier during normal air circulation over the day (the charcoal is enclosed in a bag or box).
+When the air passes through the bamboo activated charcoal, it is purified, which means the odors are removed.

-What’s left isn’t an artificially scented pine forest, but just clean air (which has NO smell, by the way!).
+After the natural process, what you have isn’t an artificially scented pine forest, but just clean air (which has NO smell, by the way!).